mattwbeard/codat-docs/docs/other/portal/dashboard.md

 #### Getting started

-Quick-access some useful resources including our getting started guides for both technical and non-technical users, and where to find your API keys (if your user role allows you access).
+Quick-access some useful resources including our getting started guides for both technical and non-technical users, and learn where to find your API keys (if your user role allows you access).

 #### Your products